ansalens/x86_asm/nightmare/02-intro_tooling/ltrace.md

 ## Hardware and software breakpoints

-- Hardware breakpoint is a feature of CPU and is limited resource.
+- Hardware breakpoint is a feature of the CPU and is limited resource.
 - On AMD64 there are 4 registers which can hold the address of an instruction at which the program execution needs to stop.
 - Software breakpoint is inserted assembly instruction, thus it's unlimited resource.
 - That assembly instruction tends to vary between architectures but on x86 that's `int 0x3`.